 When you are completing your FAFSA application, it is important that you apply for everything, including scholarships and grants.
 Doing so may go a long way in saving you a lot of money or a lengthy repayment period.
 Despite the fact that you may feel you do not qualify, you could find that you do qualify, meaning that you will not have to worry about any future debt.
 FAFSA applications do not necessarily have to be made by current students either.

-If you have already completed college but are finding it hard to repay the loans you took out, you do have the option of refinancing the loan.
+If you have already completed college but are finding it hard to repay the loans you took out, you do have the option to refinance student loans.
 If you choose to refinance, you could lower your interest rate and even extend the repayment period of the loan.
 A lower interest rate sounds great, but keep in mind that you need to qualify for that rate via the underwriting and application process of individual lenders.

 Types of Financial Aid